Jason.Endgame. Part II

 “Ma’am.
 Can you describe the killer?”
 Helms asks.

 Lucy replies, “Of course, Detective.
-He stood in front of my face for a few minutes holding a machete above his head before he left.
+He stood in front of my face for at least a minute holding a machete above his head before he left.
 I think I got a good look at him.”

 A machete?
-It certainly seems like Jason.
+Jason's preferred weapon.
 But, Jason doesn’t leave without killing.
 Why would he just leave her?
 This can’t be the gruesome killer of old.

 Lucy continues.
 “He’s tall, over six feet.
 Pretty big, like a football player.
 Really ratty clothes.”